 This little chap grabbed the best mans speech and then proceeded to mimic him!

 Lots of brides and guests recommend Peter.
-The next photo below is Lisa:
+The next photo below shows a guest who was a bride Peter shot more than a decade ago!

 There was a strong Irish connection with this groom.
 Who would have guessed!